 Clear Capital Management LLP was a Discretionary Fund Manager (DFM) based in Nottingham.
 Other trading names include Clear Advice and Kalis Capital.

-It also acted as the investment adviser for a number of fixed-rate corporate bonds that were issued by a firm called Corporate Finance Bonds.
+It also acted as the investment adviser for a number of fixed-rate corporate bonds issued by a firm called Corporate Finance Bonds.

 When their model portfolios were added to the Ascentric platform in 2017, Clear Capital used Corporate Finance Bonds in its portfolios.

-According to reports, in April 2019 the firm agreed to restrictions from the FCA.
+According to reports, the firm agreed to restrictions from the FCA in April 2019.
 These prevented it from dealing in investments as an agent, managing investments, and managing unauthorised alternative investment funds without FCA permission.

 An asset retention order was applied to the firm.
 This meant it was unable to dispose of or ‘deal with’ its assets without the FCA’s permission.